Here are the exciting Special Events for 2014!

 Paddle on the Lower Yuba: a Community Conservation Paddle Day with Rivers for Change and SYRCL to kick off the Wild and Scenic Film Festival!

 Join Rivers for Change and SYRCL for a paddle day on the lower Yuba River.
-Bring your own boat, a lunch, and a change of clothes.
+Bring your own boat, a lunch, and a change of clothes, or join in one of our boats (limited space).
 Meet at 9am at Hammond Park.
 We will unload gear at the put in and then run a shuttle to the take out.
 Paddle goes rain or shine.
-Charge is $10/adult and $5/kid.
-If you need a boat, please contact Danielle or John, limited space is available and a small additional rental fee may be charged.
+Charge is $15/adult and $10/kid if you need a space in a boat (free if you bring your own).
 Participants will be required to sign a liability release.
 The paddle will be from Hammond Park to Hallwood Blvd.
 It is a class I/II section with a required portage around Daguerre Point Dam, which is the site of a proposed new hydropower project.
 You will also have an opportunity to view one of SYRCL’s innovative restoration projects, and view gold mining tailings (viewable from outer space) left over from hydraulic mining.
-It’s the perfect chance to get on the river and learn about the Yuba River with SYRCL’s River Science Director before enjoying a weekend of inspiring films at the Wild and Scenic Film Festival.
+It’s the perfect chance to get on the river and learn about the Yuba with SYRCL’s River Science Director before enjoying a weekend of inspiring films at the Wild and Scenic Film Festival.

-FRIDAY, 4-7PM: OPENING RECEPTIONS – FREE TO THE PUBLIC
+FRIDAY, 4-7PM: OPENING RECEPTION – FREE TO THE PUBLIC

 FRIDAY NIGHT OPENING MUSIC

-Arrive early to the venues on Friday and enjoy the music of local musicians.
-For more information about the bands see our music page.
+Arrive early to the venues on Friday and enjoy the music of local musicians, including Beaucoup Chapeaux, Agony Hill, Aaron Ross, George Cutter and Robbert Trice, Goodshield Aguilar and Mignon Geli, Ishaan Judd, and Nory Fussell.
+For more information about the bands and where they’ll be playing, see our music page.

-SATURDAY & SUNDAY, WORKSHOPS – FREE TO THE PUBLIC
+SATURDAY & SUNDAY ACTIVIST WORKSHOPS – FREE TO THE PUBLIC

 SATURDAY MORNING KID FILMS

-Kids of all ages are invited to attend the Saturday Morning Kid Films session on Saturday, 9:30am-noon, at the Nevada Theatre (doors open at 9am).
-Tickets are only $7 for adults or children, and will be sold (if available) at the box office at the theater (cash only, please).
+Kids of all ages are invited to attend the Saturday Morning Kid Films session on Saturday, 9:30am-11:30am, at the Del Oro Theater in Grass Valley (doors open at 9am).
+Tickets are $8 for adults or children and will be sold (if available) at the box office at the theater (cash only, please).
 PLEASE NOTE: Saturday Morning Kid Films requires a separate ticket, even if you possess a weekend pass.
-Buy your ticket early … they will sell out!
+You may buy your tickets in advance online, at SYRCL, or at the Grass Valley Chamber of Commerce, and we recommend you do buy early… they will sell out!

 ART SHOWS – FREE TO THE PUBLIC

 Nevada County is a mecca for talented artists.
 We are partnering with Nevada County Arts to bring over 48 artists from throughout the Yuba Watershed and beyond that are featured at this years’ festival.
-While sipping your wine or beer, stroll through the art shows and attend the many artists receptions happening during the wine stroll.
-Also, visit the Center for the Arts in Grass Valley for a special artists reception on Thursday from 4:30-6:45pm, before the 3D Film Session at the Del Oro Theatre.
+While sipping your wine or beer, stroll through the art shows and attend the many artists’ receptions happening during the wine stroll.
+Also, visit 151 Union Square in Grass Valley for a special artists reception on Thursday from 4:30-6:30pm, before the 3D Film Session at the Del Oro Theatre.
 Stop by any SYRCL booth or Fest HQ to pick up a special program listing all of our featured artists and venues, and visit our Art page.

 SATURDAY 10PM: WILD & SCENIC GALA

-Rub elbows with the festival’s special guests and meet other film enthusiasts while enjoying wine and gourmet hors d’oeuvres in the beautiful Nevada City Winery.
-Saturday evening, 10pm- midnight at the Nevada City Winery.
+Rub elbows with the festival’s special guests and meet other film enthusiasts while enjoying wine and gourmet hors d’oeuvres at the beautiful Nevada City Winery.
+Saturday evening, 10pm- midnight at the Nevada City Winery, 321 Spring St., Nevada City.

 Lower Commercial Street will be closed to cars Saturday and Sunday, and we’re turning it into a festival gathering spot.
-Keep your eyes peeled for live music, theater, and other festivities on Commercial Street throughout the weekend on our bicycled powered stage.
+Keep your eyes peeled for live music, theater, and other festivities on Commercial Street throughout the weekend and these musicians on our bicycled powered stage: Cousin Cricket, Norm & Tubby’s Hot Club, Thomas Spellman & Friends, The LipBalms, D’Jango & Kyle, Little Violins, and SambaDrop (9:30pm Sat).

 Before I Die…